Venues

 where you get served one of the best Schnitzels in Berlin.
 Follow the

-directions to Men’s toilet, then go down the stairs and you are
+directions to Men’s toilet, then go down the stairs and there

-in the Privat Club.
-All kinds of indiepop, alternative, 80s and lots
+you are in the Privat Club, a home to all kinds of indiepop, alternative,

-the night.
-Avoid this place in summer unless you used to live in a tropical
+place in summer unless you are used to live in a tropical country or

-country or you just don’t care about heat.
+you just don’t care about massive heat attacks.

 (www.privatclub-berlin.de)